 The worldwide prevalence is unknown.
 Estimated live birth prevalence values have been reported in Portugal (1/123,500), Japan (1/252,500), the Netherlands (1/625,500) and Ireland (1/64,100).
 A founder effect has been reported the in Saguenay-Lac-St-Jean region of Quebec.

-Infants present at birth with hypotonia, growth retardation and gradually worsening skeletal deformities including, ulnar deviation of hands with broadening and camptomelic fingers, kyphosis, hip dislocation, clubfeet and deformed long bones.
-Shoulder joints also have a limited range of motion at birth.
+Infants present at birth with hypotonia, growth retardation and gradually worsening skeletal deformities, including ulnar deviation of hands with broadening and camptomelic fingers, kyphosis, hip dislocation, clubfeet and deformed long bones.
+A limited range of motion of shoulder joints is noted at birth.
 Neonatal transient hyperparathyroidism has been documented in severe cases of MLII.
 Flat face, shallow orbits with proptotic eyes, depressed nasal bridge, prominent mouth and gingival hypertrophy are apparent soon after birth.
 Coarsening of facial features is progressive.
 Skin is stiff and thickened, especially around the earlobes.
 Early motor milestones are delayed and cognitive functioning is below normal.
 Postnatal growth usually stops in the 2nd year of life and contractures develop in all joints.
 Most patients never walk.
 Cardiac involvement most commonly includes the thickening and insufficiency of the mitral or aortic valves.
-Voice is hoarse and breathing is noisy due to the progressive narrowing of airways, mucosal thickening and stiffening of all connective tissues, which along with cardiac involvement leads to cardiorespiratory insufficiency.
+Voice is hoarse and breathing is noisy due to the progressive narrowing of airways, mucosal thickening and stiffening of all connective tissues which, along with cardiac involvement, leads to cardiorespiratory insufficiency.

 Diagnosis is based on clinical/radiographical examination as well as plasma enzyme assays.
 Radiographs reveal increasing osteopenia and dysostosis multiplex (diaphyseal widening and shortening of tubular bones, anterior-inferior hook configuration of 1st and/or 2nd lumbar vertebra, and relatively long pubic and ischial bones).
 Lysosomal hydrolase levels in plasma and other body fluids are 5-20 times higher than normal.
 Molecular mutation screening of the GNPTAB gene confirms diagnosis.
 Assay of the enzyme defect, visualizing cytoplasmic inclusions and documenting increased urinary oligosaccharide levels are possible but not routinely available.